Philip Van Doren Stern: Career

-The Greatest Gift
+"The Greatest Gift"

 Short story

-Today Stern is most remembered for a short story he wrote in 1943.
+Stern is most remembered for a short story he wrote in 1943.
 In February 1938 Stern awoke with the story in mind.
-Inspired by a dream that was reminiscent of the 1843 Charles Dickens novella A Christmas Carol, Stern wrote a 4000 word short story called The Greatest Gift.
+Inspired by a dream that was reminiscent of the 1843 Charles Dickens novella A Christmas Carol, Stern wrote a 4000-word short story called "The Greatest Gift".
 He began it in 1939 and finished it in 1943, but was unable to find a publisher for it.
 He sent 200 printed copies to friends as Christmas cards in December 1943.
-His daughter, Marguerite Stern Robinson, recalled "I was in the third grade and remember delivering a few of these cards to my teachers and my friends ...
+His daughter, Marguerite Stern Robinson, recalled, "I was in the third grade and remember delivering a few of these cards to my teachers and my friends ...
 My father, who was himself from a mixed religious background, explained to me that while this story takes place at Christmas time, and that we were sending it as a Christmas card to our friends, it is a universal story for all people in all times."

 The story was published as a book in December 1944, with illustrations by Rafaello Busoni.
 Stern also sold it to Reader's Scope magazine, which published it in its December 1944 issue, and to the magazine Good Housekeeping, which published it under the title "The Man Who Was Never Born" in its January 1945 issue (published in December 1944).
 A small edition was produced in 1996 and yet another in 2011.

-In a 1946 interview, Stern said that the story's "Bedford Falls" had been modeled on Califon, New Jersey.
+In a 1946 interview, Stern said that the story's setting of Bedford Falls had been modeled on Califon, New Jersey.

 It's a Wonderful Life

-One of those pamphlets came to the attention of RKO Pictures producer David Hempstead, who showed it to actor Cary Grant, who became interested in playing the lead role.
-RKO purchased the motion picture rights for $10,000 in April 1944.
+One of those pamphlets came to the attention of RKO Pictures producer David Hempstead, who showed it to actor Cary Grant.
+Grant became interested in playing the lead role, and RKO purchased the motion picture rights for $10,000 in April 1944.
 After several screenwriters worked on adaptations, RKO sold the rights to the story in 1945 to Frank Capra's production company, Liberty Films, for the same $10,000.
 Capra adapted the story into It's a Wonderful Life in 1946.

 In December 1946, James Stewart, who played George Bailey in the film, wrote to Van Doren Stern, calling the story "an inspiration to everyone concerned with the picture ... the fundamental story was so sound and right."